ga-dc/DOC_immersive/w01/ajax/readme.md

 ### Bonus
 - Make a 10 day forecast as well.
 (Hint: this will use a different url endpoint for your `$.getJSON` request)

+### Register for DOC api key.

+Follow this [link](https://www.commerce.gov/page/api-documentation-commercegov#api_key) and register for the DOC's api key.
+Once you submit the form they'll send you a key via email.